 # FST Index

-The FST (Finite State Transducer) index accelerates regex queries on dictionary-encoded STRING columns.
+The FST (Finite State Transducer) index accelerates regex queries on STRING columns by building over dictionary values.
 It reduces the on-disk index size by 4-6x compared to scanning the full dictionary.

 ## When to use